 CDS is a collaborative, coordinated process of IT-enabled change in the public sector, which places the needs of its customers at the heart of that process and which achieves significant and transformational impacts on the efficiency and effectiveness of government.

 CDS focuses on the process of transformation: how a government can build a new way of working which enables it rapidly and efficiently to adapt to changing customer needs and emerging political and market priorities.
 In other words, the vision is not just about transforming government through technology.
 It is also about making government transformational through the use of technology.
-CDS is a flexible framework designed to improve the delivery of services by leveraging emerging technologies
+CDS is a flexible process related framework designed to improve the delivery of services by leveraging emerging technologies

 It takes a whole-of-government view of the relationship between the public sector and the customer and seeks to achieve the most efficient way of managing the cost base of government.
 It includes initiatives to e-enable the frontline of public services; that is, staff involved in direct personal delivery of services such as education and healthcare – rather than just looking at transactional services that can be enabled on an end-to-end basis.
 It focuses less on customers as passive recipients of services and more on the customers and businesses as owners of and participants in the creation of public services.